mamy-CS/llm-d/guides/workload-autoscaling/README.md

    - **GKE**: Google Cloud Managed Prometheus or automatic application monitoring should be enabled, (see [Google Cloud Managed Prometheus documentation](https://docs.cloud.google.com/stackdriver/docs/managed-prometheus))
    - **Other Kubernetes**: A Prometheus stack must be installed (see [monitoring documentation](../../docs/monitoring/README.md))

-3. **Prometheus Adapter**: Required for exposing custom metrics to Kubernetes HPA.
-This is installed automatically by the helmfile as part of the workload-autoscaling installation.
+3. **Prometheus Adapter**: Required for exposing WVA's external metric to Kubernetes autoscalers (HPA or KEDA).
+Prometheus Adapter must be installed separately as a dependency with WVA-specific configuration rules.
+It is not installed by the workload-autoscaling helmfile.
+See [Step 3: Install Prometheus Adapter](#step-3-install-prometheus-adapter-required-dependency) for installation instructions with the correct configuration from the [WVA repository](https://github.com/llm-d-incubation/workload-variant-autoscaler/tree/main/config/samples).

 4. **Platform-specific certificates** (if required):
    - **OpenShift**: Prometheus CA certificate from `openshift-monitoring` namespace